Mingxuan-Yang/Penalized-Linear-Regression/README.md

-# STA 523 :: Project
+# Visualization of Penalized Linear Regression

-This is our group final project on **Penalized Linear Regression**.
+This is our group final project for course STA 523: Statistical Programming.
+The main goal is to visualize the implementation of **Penalized Linear Regression** using R.

 Group members: Bo Liu, Mingxuan Yang, Jiawei Chen, Linlin Li.